 Surprisingly, bankruptcy is an essential fabric in the United States Constitution.
 The American founders were fixated on creating a system in which individuals burdened with a massive debt could relieve themselves and build a fresh start.
 According to the U.S. Bankruptcy Code, here are ways people can choose to file bankruptcy.

 As you can see, there are several options if you plan to file bankruptcy.
 To discover whether bankruptcy is the right course for you, or how to avoid bankruptcy contact Americor to learn all your options.
 Also, learn more about accelerated financial solutions and learn more about the current debt ceiling.

-For many debtors looking for relief from their creditors, Chapter 7 bankruptcy help is the best solution to growing debt and aggressive collection efforts.
+For many debtors looking for relief from their creditors, getting help for Chapter 7 bankruptcy helpis the best solution to get control over growing debt and aggressive collection efforts.
 Filing a petition for Chapter 7 bankruptcy places an automatic “stay” on debt collection efforts until the court has an opportunity to sort out your debts.

 Unlike Chapter 13 protection, Chapter 7 bankruptcy does not require that you file a repayment plan.
-Chapter 7 might be the right solution when:
+Chapter 7 might be the right bankruptcy solution for you if:

 Not all debts are dischargeable under Chapter 7 bankruptcy including child support obligations, student loans, and recent taxes.

-For debtors looking at mounting bills and a clear path out of debt, Chapter 13 bankruptcy might be just the thing to put your financial problems in your rearview mirror.
+For debtors looking at mounting bills and a clear path out of debt (what is delinquent debt?), Chapter 13 bankruptcy might be just the thing to put your financial problems in your rearview mirror.

 Under Chapter 13, individuals with regular incomes are given the time and protections to help reorganize their debts, and unlike Chapter 7 bankruptcy protection, you do not run the risk of losing your assets if you comply with all the bankruptcy court’s orders.